SalazarMtzMiguel/ZettelKasten-Cinvestav/Proyecto de Tesis/Papers/P095-A-Methodological-Approach-to-Model-Driven-Design-and-Development-of-Automation-Systems.md

-# P095 - A Methodological Approach to Model-Driven Design and Development of Automation Systems
+#CompletarCita

-Referencia del archivo original: `(María Luz Alvarez) A Methodological Approach to Model-Driven Design and Development of Automation Systems.pdf`
+Referencia del archivo original: `(María Luz Alvarez) A Methodological Approach to Model-Driven Design and Development of Automation Systems.pdf` [[(María Luz Alvarez) A Methodological Approach to Model-Driven Design and Development of Automation Systems.pdf]]